plone/documentation/docs/developer-guide/create-control-panel.md

 ```

+(add-the-control-panel-entry-label)=

 ### Add the control panel entry

+This step adds the control panel to the Plone control panel listing.

 Create a {file}`mypackage/profiles/default/controlpanel.xml` in your package's GenericSetup profile with the following content to add your control panel to the Plone control panel listing.